 For example:

-Option 3: Mark individual transactions as compliant
+Option 3: Mark the transactions as compliant

-You can also unpause a card by marking the related transaction(s) as compliant from the Transaction Export page.
+You can unpause a card by marking the related transaction(s) as compliant from the Transaction Export page.

 To do this: